ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 ## Terms used in this document

-### "Resource"
+### Resource

-A single physical or logical entity that provides a service to clients or other resources.
-For example, a resource can be a single disk volume, a particular network address, or an application such as a web server.
-A resource is generally available for use over time on two or more nodes in a cluster, although it usually can be allocated to only one node at any given time.
+A _resource_, also known as a _resource instance_, is a logical entity that provides a particular computer-hosted service.
+Examples of resources include a disk volume, a network address, a web server, or a virtual machine.

+### Cluster

+A _cluster_ is a collection of one or more computers under common administration running a set of resources.

+### Resource Manager

+A _resource manager_ (RM), also known as a _cluster resource manager_ (CRM),
+is software that manages resources in a cluster.

+### Resource Type

+A _resource type_, also known as a _resource class_, is a name indicating the service provided by a resource.
+This name should be suitable for use as a file name.

+### Resource Agent

+A _resource agent_ (RA) is a software application implementing the RA API for a particular resource type.
+An RA allows a resource manager to perform specific mangement tasks for resource instances.

+### Resource Agent Provider

+A _resource agent provider_ is an entity supplying one or more resource agents for installation on cluster hosts.
+Each provider should have a unique name suitable for use as a file system directory name.

+A provider may choose to supply multiple, separate collections of resource agents.
+In this case, each collection should have a unique name, and _provider_ may refer either to the entity as a whole, or to an individual collection.

+Currently, there is no central registry for provider names.
+Providers should choose names that do not appear to be already in use for publicly available resource agents.

+Each provider also chooses the resource type names used for the resource agents it provides.
+These do not need to be unique across providers.

+### Resource Name

-Resources are identified by a name that must be unique to the particular resource type.
-This is any name chosen by the administrator to identify the resource instance and passed to the RA as a special environment variable.
+A _resource name_ is a unique identifier chosen by the cluster administrator to identify a particular resource instance.

-A resource may also have instance parameters which provide additional information required for Resource Agent to control the resource.

-### "Resource types"

-A resource type represents a set of resources which share a common set of instance parameters and a common set of actions which can be performed on resource of the given type.

-The resource type name is chosen by the provider of the RA.

-### "Resource agent"

-A RA provides the actions ("member functions") for a given type of resources; by providing the RA with the instance parameters, it is used to control a specific resource.

-They are usually implemented as shell scripts, but the API described here does not require this.

-Although this is somewhat similar to LSB init scripts, there are some differences explained below.

-### "Instance parameters"
+### Resource Parameters

-Instance parameters are the attributes which describe a given resource instance.
-It is recommended that the implementor minimize the set of instance parameters.

-The meta data allows the RA to flag one or more instance parameters as `unique`.
-This is a hint to the RM or higher level configuration tools that the combination of these parameters must be unique to the given resource type.
+_Resource parameters_, also known as _instance parameters_, are attributes

-An instance parameter has a given name and value.
-They are both case sensitive and must satisfy the requirements of POSIX environment name/value combinations.
+describing a particular resource instance.
+Each parameter has a name and a value, which must satisfy the requirements of POSIX environment variable names and values.

+The resource agent defines the names, meaning, and allowed values of parameters available for its resource type.

+The cluster administrator specifies the particular parameters used for each resource instance.

 ## API